Case Study – eCommera debate videos

 Setting the scene

 Picking a great location can make a big difference to the overall look and feel of your video.
 Just because your videos and debate are dealing with some important subjects doesn’t mean that you have to choose a formal and, let’s face it, boring back drop.
-The eCommera videos were filmed in the basement, behind a hidden door in a whisky bar in Soho.
+The eCommera videos were filmed in the basement, behind a hidden door in a whisky bar in Soho, London.
 Picking an esoteric locale to hold the debate not only provides the videos with great looking scenery but can also affect the tone of the actual discussion as the participants react to the environment they’re in.

 So much content